MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

 .. code-block:: sh

+   ## From GBD documentation:
+   ## generate-core-file [file]
+   ##   Produce a core dump of the inferior process.
+   ##   The optional argument file specifies the file name where to put the core dump.
+   ##   If not specified, the file name defaults to 'core.pid', where pid is the inferior process ID.

    ## Generate a core dump when the signal SIGUSR1 is received
-   # catch the SIGUSR1 signal
    catch signal SIGUSR1
    commands
    silent
-   # generate core dump file
-   # the argument `file` is optional.
-It specifies the destination file where the core dump is saved
-   generate-core-file [file]
+   generate-core-file
    cont
    end

    ## Generate a core dump when an out of memory error occurs
-   # break in the LLMJVM_on_OutOfMemoryError_thrown, this function is called when an out of memory error occurs
    break LLMJVM_on_OutOfMemoryError_thrown
    commands
    silent
-   # generate core dump file
-   # the argument `file` is optional.
-It specifies the destination file where the core dump is saved
-   generate-core-file [file]
+   generate-core-file
    cont
    end

    ## Generate a core dump when an explicit garbage collection (GC) is done
-   # break in the LLMJVM_on_Runtime_gc_done function
    break LLMJVM_on_Runtime_gc_done
    commands
    silent
-   # generate core dump file
-   # the argument `file` is optional.
-It specifies the destination file where the core dump is saved
-   generate-core-file [file]
+   generate-core-file
    cont
    end